zendframework/ZendSkeletonApplication/README.md

 Afterwards, set up a virtual host to point to the public/ directory of the project and you should be ready to go!

-Alternatively, you may start the internal PHP cli-server in the public
+Alternatively — if you are using PHP 5.4 or above — you may start the internal PHP cli-server in the public
 directory:

     cd public